Nirusanan/next-blog/README.md

 - Secure access to create and view post pages, ensuring only authenticated users can access them.
 - Utilizes MongoDB for the database.
 - FontAwesome icons for UI enhancements.
-- Generate blog using Large Language Model (groq-api)
+- Generate blog using Large Language Model